-Last verified on June 29, 2017To satisfy Maintenance of Certification (MOC) Part 2, the ABR requires medical physics diplomates to attain 75 CE credits every three years, at least 25 of which must be credits from Self-Assessment CE (SA-CE) activities.
+SA-CE ActivitiesTo satisfy Continuing Certification (MOC) Part 2, the ABR requires medical physics diplomates to attain 75 CE credits every three years.
+For diplomates not participating in OLA, at least 25 of those credits must be from Self-Assessment CE (SA-CE) activities.
 There are three types of SA-CE activities:

 - Enduring CAMPEP or AMA Category 1 CE offerings.
 Enduring activities are certified CE that endure over a specified time.
 These include print, audio, video and Internet materials such as monographs, podcasts, CD/DVD, archived webinars, and other web-based activities.